The Hottest Commodity in Bulk

 One thing we’ve come to agree on is that this data source creates a competitive advantage for shipping companies that ultimately returns massive value to their business, shareholders, and customers.
 It is truly the hottest commodity in the sector.

 Over the course of our next few posts, we’ll explore these questions and share our perspective on why data is the next big bulk commodity that shipping should focus on and why this matters to every owner in every sector.
-We already documented the flaws of noon reporting at length and we’ve quantified some of the opportunities HFD creates for commercial optimization.
-But in terms of value, let’s just begin to explore how collecting, processing, and analyzing HFD creates immediate commercial impact on our clients’ businesses.
+We already documented the flaws of noon reporting at length and we’ve quantified some of the opportunities high frequency data creates for commercial optimization.
+But in terms of value, let’s just begin to explore how collecting, processing, and analyzing high frequency data creates immediate commercial impact on our clients’ businesses.

 More Confident Vessel Descriptions